matter-labs/era-contracts/docs/upgrade_history/gateway_upgrade/upgrade_process.md

 Note, that to support “Stage 3” it would also need to finalize all the details for Gateway, including its chain id, chain admin, etc.

 ## Stage 1.
-Publishing of the new protocol upgrade.
+Publishing of the new protocol upgrade

 ### Txs by governance (in one multicall)

 1. The governance accepts ownership for all the contracts that used  `TransitionaryOwner`.
 2. The governance publishes the new version by calling `function setNewVersionUpgrade`.
 3. The governance calls `setChainCreationParams` and sets temporary incorrect values there that use a contract that always reverts as the `genesisUpgrade`, ensuring that no new chains can be created until Stage 2.
 4. The governance should call the `GovernanceUpgradeTimer.startTimer()` to ensure that the timer for the upgrade starts.

 ### Impact

 The chains will get the ability to upgrade to the new protocol version.
 They will be advised to do so before the deadline for upgrade runs out.

 Also, new chains wont be deployable during this stage due to step (3).

 Chains, whether upgraded or not, should work as usual as the new L2 bridging ecosystem is fully compatible with the old L1SharedBridge.

 Chains that upgrade need to carefully coordinate this upgrade on the server side, since validator timelock changes and also there is a need to keep track of the number of already existing priority ops that were not included into the priority tree.

 ## Chain Upgrade flow

 Let’s take a deeper look at how upgrading of an individual chain would look like.

 ### Actions by Chain Admins